techwithtee/techwithtee/README.md

-### Hi there my names Tosin, I am a final year BSc Computer Science student at University of Essex and I am currently working as a Graduate Software Developer Trainee at Wiley Edge.
+### Hi there my names Tosin, I am a final year BSc Computer Science student at University of Essex and I am an incoming Graduate Software Developer Trainee at Wiley Edge.
 I am looking to collaborate on projects👋

 <br>